mydana/CircuitPython_DMX_Transmitter/docs/glossary.rst

 * Universe (DMX) - the set of addresses and values sent down one cable.
 Also could refer to the cable, lights, and other hardware connected to that cable.

+* Wire protocol - A defined means to communicate data between computer systems over a shared electrical connections.
+DMX512 is a wire protocol.